pineoc/cocos-docs/editors_and_tools/creator-chapters/scripting/third-party-module.md

 ## Cautions

 1. **Only supports pure JavaScript modules**：npm contains varied modules, many of them use the API of Node.js which can not be referenced by the component because the ultimate operating environment of the component is a browser which does not have Node.js to support.
 2. **Native environments do not support DOM API**：as everyone knows, browsers contain a mass of DOM API. jQuery is one famous DOM operation library.
 Although modules using these API can operate in the HTML5 environment, they cannot operate in the native environment.
-This is because the native enviroment does not contain the web layout engine providing DOM API.
+This is because the native environment does not contain the web layout engine providing DOM API.

 ## Other probable module dependence patterns in the future